-Jamie and Brian live in North Carolina, and when I started planning my tour for my first book, Hunt, Gather, Cook: Finding the Forgotten Feast, they said I should come to North Carolina in fall so I could join them for their annual offshore fishing trip, Killboxapalooza.
+My friends Jamie and Brian had invited me on their annual offshore fishing trip, Killboxapalooza.
 Uh, wha?
 Killboxapalooza is what they call their big fishing trip, the one where they do their best to catch as many fish as they can to freeze for winter.
-Sounded like fun, and when they said we might be fishing for tuna, I was in.

 Normally, tuna fishing is a matter of trolling baits and waiting.
 You sit back, drink a beer and wait for a tuna to hit a line.
 Then someone gets up and fights the fish, hopefully bringing it to the boat.
 Everyone takes a turn at the reel as you get more and more hookups.
 If you’re lucky, everyone gets a tuna.
 But this was not a normal day.
 The first tuna hit before the mate had even finished setting the lines.
 Fish on!

-Not wanting to waste any precious tuna, I use some of the trimmings from the tuna loins to make Sicilian-style tuna meatballs with lots of mint, pistachio nuts, breadcrumbs and a little bit of chile.
+All the trim I cut up for these tuna meatballs.
+They have lots of mint, pistachio nuts, breadcrumbs and a little bit of hot pepper.
 I cooked the meatballs in my fennel-tomato sauce, which I use a lot with seafood.

 I am happy to say the dish was a winner.
-Unless you ate a meatball with no sauce and concentrated on the flavor, you couldn’t tell that the meatballs were made from tuna.
+Unless you ate a meatball with no sauce and concentrated on the flavor, you couldn’t tell that these were tuna meatballs.
 It was bizarre.
 I totally expected to get a fishy flavor, which was fine, as these things were primarily ground tuna, but there wasn’t one.
 All you got was meatiness, a hit of mint and occasionally a burst of pistachio flavor.

 Sicilian Tuna Meatballs